aws-amplify/docs/docs/start/getting-started/fragments/flutter/setup.md

     This tutorial assumes you are using AndroidStudio to develop your app.

+- Make sure that the Podfile in your iOS platform code targets iOS platform 11.0 or higher.

 - Install the Amplify-Flutter Developer Preview version of the [Amplify CLI](~/cli/cli.md) by running:

     ```bash